accelerated-text/accelerated-text/README.md

 #### GraphQL API

-You should have running accelerated text environment and simple document plan created by now, if not, please check out previous sections.
+You should have running accelerated text environment and simple document plan created by now, if not, please refer to previous sections.

 Here we will describe Accelerated Text GraphQL API usage in order to fetch generated texts.
 For this purpose we will need to pass two bits of information to the NLG backend: *document plan identifier* and *data item identifier*.